 What is the Variance?

-In statistics, variance measures variability from the mean.
+Just like the standard deviation, the variance measures the deviation from the mean.
 For the calculation of the variance, the sum of the squared variances is divided by the number of values.

 The variance thus describes the squared average distance from the mean.
 Because the values are squared, the result has a different unit (the unit squared) than the original values.
 Therefore, it is difficult to relate the results.